GameJamJelly/Chernoblock/README.md

 # TheBlockening

-Block breaker but you summon the paddle by drawing it onto the screen.
+Block Breaker but you summon the paddle by drawing it onto the screen.